guialvares/KeY-Workshop/presentation.md

 - Memory is a temporary place to store data
 - Memory in Solidity is similar to Java where each arrays and structs are like pointers.
 They store identities.
 - In storage, each variable has its value.
 Every assignment is a deep copy.
-- In Solidity, there is storage path variable.
+- In Solidity, there are storage path variables.
 It represents a path to a storage variable.

 ---